Wendy Williams: 2017–2021: Personal and professional issues, end of talk show

 Williams's health issues caused her to take multiple hiatuses from hosting her show, including three weeks in 2018 and six weeks in 2019.

 During this time, Williams received criticism for several remarks she made on her show.
 In January 2018, Williams was criticized by activist Tarana Burke after saying an alleged 14-year-old sexual assault victim of R. Kelly gave him consent and that she was tired of the #MeToo movement.
 Williams stood by her comments, saying "I feel like I know things about R. Kelly that he's told me himself that I promised I would keep in confidence."
 While talking about actor Joaquin Phoenix in January 2020, Williams used her finger to pull up a part of her lip to resemble a cleft palate, which Phoenix denies having.
 Although Williams said she found it attractive, critics claimed that it appeared as if she was mocking him.
 After a Change.org petition in favor of firing her garnered over 70,000 signatures, Williams apologized on Twitter and her show donated to cleft palate charities.
 The following month, Williams was criticized for making homophobic comments.
-While talking about the fictional holiday "Galentine's Day", she criticized gay men for wearing skirts and high heels and falsely assumed they aspire to be women.
+While talking about the fictional holiday "Galentine's Day", she criticized gay men for wearing skirts and high heels and suggested they aspire to be women.
 Williams later apologized for her remarks.
 While talking about the murder of Amie Harwick shortly thereafter, Williams made a joke referring to Harwick's ex-fiancé Drew Carey and his job on The Price Is Right, saying that show's catchphrase, "Come on down!", in response to news that Harwick was thrown to her death.

 Williams hosted her show remotely from March to May 2020 due to the COVID-19 pandemic, after which she took a hiatus due to fatigue caused by Graves' disease.
 She returned to a studio broadcast in September of that year.
 The next month, Williams competed in season four of The Masked Singer as "Lips" where she was mostly sitting on something due to the weight of the costume and was eliminated after her first appearance.

 In July 2021, Williams received criticism for her tone while covering the murder of 19-year-old TikTok star Swavy.
 After comparing their social media followers, Williams said, "I have no idea who this is", and casually informed her studio audience of his death.
 Williams did not return to her show after that month due to health issues; guests hosted in her absence.
 She tested positive for a breakthrough infection of COVID-19 in September 2021.

 Production of The Wendy Williams Show concluded in 2022 due to Williams's ongoing health issues.

+A three-part docuseries about the show, Clap If You Care: The Wendy Williams Show, produced by former executive producer Suzanne Bass and featuring insights from 20 former staffers is slated to premiere on Peacock in 2027.
+Williams herself is not involved in the project.